vmware-tanzu/community-edition/docs/designs/tanzu-addon-management.md

       - type: Reconciling
     ```

-3. Apply the `InstalledPackage` to the cluster.
+3. Applied the `InstalledPackage` to the cluster.

 This is visually represented as follows.